See site map Here.

 How many males/females do I need on my team?

-Mixed team must race with a minimum of 4 and a maximum of 5 paddlers of each gender (does not include steersperson/drummer).
+Mixed team must race with a minimum of 2 and a maximum of 5 male paddlers (does not include steersperson/drummer).
 Women’s teams must have all female paddlers, but can have a drummer and/or steersperson of either gender.

 When are team rosters due?

-A completed team roster must be submitted online by 4:00 pm on February 7th.
+A completed team roster must be submitted online by 4:00 pm on the Wednesday before the festival.

 Is there a registration deadline?